ChalmersTransport/website.github.io/content/authors/Arsalan/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Arsalan Najafi

-# Full Name (for SEO)
+# Full name (for SEO)
-first_name: Nelson
+first_name: Arsalan
-last_name: Bighetti
+last_name: Najafi

+# Username (this should match the folder name)
+authors:
+  - Arsalan

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Postdoc

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Chalmers University of Technology
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Arsalan Najafi is a postdoc research fellow at the devision of Architecture and Civil Engineering with the Urban Mobility Group.
+His research focuses on transportation electrification, multi-energy systems and application of optimization methods to multi-sector energy systems.

 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Transportation Electrification
+  - Intelligent Transport Management
-  - Information Retrieval
+  - Shared Mobility
+  - AI and Data-Driven Solution

 education:
   courses: